 Finally, in this work, we have assumed that the length of the high-activity periods is the same each day.
 However, not only may this length change on weekends, but also the start and end of high-activity periods may vary.
 We also can consider the peak biting periods of mosquitoes: early in the morning and in the evening before dusk [4].
 These types of differentiated mobility behaviors will follow from this study.
 We consider the present work as a starting point to address these new mobility scenarios.
+72 Effect of daily periodic human movement on dengue dynamics: the case of...

-A Monte Carlo study for COVID-19 in Hermosillo
+A Monte Carlo study for COVID-19 in Hermosillo^{}